-Oilseed Radish is one of the newer additions to the cover crop market.
-It is best known for its deep tap root, quick emergence and rapid growth.
+Oilseed Radish is best known for its deep tap root, quick emergence and rapid growth.
 It is primarily used to break up soil compaction, capture residual Nitrogen, suppress weeds, increase water infiltration, and increase soil biology.

-Oilseed Radish has been divided in 4 'types' of which 2 are being used as cover crops, they are: Daikon, Forage, and Sugarbeet cyst nematode resistant.
+Oilseed Radish has 2 types that are being used as cover crops, they are: Daikon and Forage.
 The Daikon is the most popular, due to its large taproot.
 The Forage type has lush top growth but a smaller and more branching root.
 The fodder from all types of radishes provides good forage, similar to turnips.
 It's best to plan a single grazing period, since it does not tolerate traffic well.

 Radishes can be seeded alone or in combination with other seeds.
 The most common mixes include: winter peas, oats, annual ryegrass or cereal rye.
 Since radishes grow so fast, it's best to seed the various mixes by drilling in alternate rows.
-Also, since radishes decompose over winter, the addition of some of the grass species is recommended on the HEL soils for spring erosion control.
+Also, since radishes decompose over winter, the addition of some of the grass species is recommended for spring erosion control.

 This picture shows the competitiveness of

 Enricher Radish in weed control.
 Note the weed

 concentration in the wheel track vs the solid

 stand.
 Weeds just can't compete in a good radish stand.